danallan/photo-dir-to-json/docs/photo-dir-to-json.photo.metadata.md

 ## Photo.metadata() method

 Asynchronously compute the `photoSchema` metadata for the image.
-The data is not cached, multiple executions re-computes the metadata.
-Relies on the sharp library to interpret the image width and height.
+The data is processed once and cached, so multiple executions will emit the same data.
+The date information is searched in the file in this order: EXIF tags, IPTC tags, XMP tags, and falls back to on-disk modified time.
+Metadata timestamps are processed according to ISO-8601 and use local time zone unless a timezone offset is included (like EXIF `OffsetTime`<!-- -->).

 **Signature:**